JRMfer/Project/PROCESS.md

 To achieve this I changed the updateBarChart function such that this returns an object with as entries a list with all the transfer fees and another list filled with objects representing the values per category.

+# Day 11:

+Completed the line chart, with button to start the animtion of the chart.
+Dataset of the chart is linked to the selected country and/or position in the dropdown menus.

+# Day 12:

+Styled the dashboard a bit more:

+Added space around the charts with different background-color.
+Added borders around the chartsn in the same color as the space around it.
+Changed colors charts.
+Sequential base color is now a shade of blue.

+Changed stroke color sunburst.

+To do next time:

+Complete tooltips Linechart to show the top 3 transfers in that season for the required dataset.

+Also need to smoothen the update for the sunburst when season and/or position of the dataset are changed.
+This could be done by extending the options at the end of the hierachy (not only size, but also keys for the season/position asked).